 We are exposed to interest rate risk through fluctuations of interest rates on our cash and cash equivalents and floating rate debt.
-As of March 31, 2024, we had cash and cash equivalents of \$79.5 million, which consists of cash on hand and highly liquid investments in money market instruments.
+As of June 30, 2024, we had cash and cash equivalents of \$317.9 million, which consists of cash on hand and highly liquid investments in money market instruments.
 Changes in interest rates affect the interest income we earn, and therefore impact our cash flows and results of operations.
-Our convertible notes and line of credit bear interest at floating interest rates.
+Our line of credit bears interest at floating interest rates.
 Accordingly, if we incur debt in the future, including under the 2021 Credit Facility, rising interest rates could increase our borrowing costs.